Somerset stands with Ukraine

 You should consider what having someone to stay for this length of time might mean to you and your family.
 It’s a huge commitment to make.

 We recommend that you research the support that is available in your area; through organisations or charities, your friends and neighbours that will be useful when someone arrives.
 You may need to offer support to access services such as registering with a doctor or setting up a bank account as well as more specialist support.

 How can I apply to sponsor a Ukrainian refugee?

-In phase 1, individuals can apply to sponsor a refugee or refugees on the government website – Homes for Ukraine.
+Individuals can apply to sponsor a refugee or refugees on the government website – Homes for Ukraine.
 You must be able to sponsor them in your own home or in another property, for at least six months.

 Do you have to know the refugee you want to sponsor?